Emmanuel-Mafabi-Israel/python-python-property-function-decorator/Readme.md

-# Python Instantiation - Israel Mafabi Emmanuel
+# Python Property function Decorators - Israel Mafabi Emmanuel

-This is a simple Python application that showcases the usage of Classes in Python and How to instantiate.
+This is a simple Python application that showcases the usage of Python Property Function Decorators.

-More so how to invoke instance methods... 😉
+... 😉

 ## Requirements